-The great thing about gambling is that you can bet on just about anything, and that definitely holds true when it comes to the 2019 NFL Combine taking place in Indianapolis, IN from Tuesday, February 26 through Monday, March 4.
+The great thing about gambling is that you can bet on just about anything, and that definitely holds true when it comes to the 2020 NFL Combine taking place in Indianapolis, IN from Sunday, February 23 through Monday, March 2.

 With the more relaxed rules on NFL wagering now in place in the United States, it’s possible to legally bet on all things football these days, and the combine is no exception.

 We already covered the proposition bets, or prop bets for the top-five combine events (see: NFL Combine – Top 5 Prop Bets), and here we cover the ten prop bets for specific players who are expected to shine during this week of workouts.

 For those new to the NFL offseason, at the end of every February in Indianapolis, IN at Lucas Oil Stadium, the best college football players are invited to perform physical and mental tests in front of NFL coaches, GMs, and scouts.

 It’s called the Combine, and it takes place before the NFL draft in order to give the decision-makers a chance to see more of what potential draft picks can do and an opportunity to meet with some of their favorite players to determine their football IQ and general on and off-field demeanor.